arpitingle/virtualcom/README.md

 ### Specs

 - Language - Python
-- Tool used for creating virtual comports - socat (macOS)
+- Tool used for creating virtual comports - socat (unix)
 - Library for serial communication - pyserial

 ### Steps to run